 Most trials enrolled white women in the U.S. or W. Europe who were recruited through clinical practices.
-The few trials conducted in nonwhite women took place in countries where lifestyle factors are substantial and could also influence outcomes.
-The WHI reported a subanalysis by race.
-Among black women (N=1124), CEE plus MPA reduced the risk of total fractures by 42%.
+The few trials conducted in nonwhite women took place in countries where differences in lifestyle factors could influence outcomes.
+The WHI reported a subanalysis by race.108 Among black women (N=1124), CEE plus MPA reduced the risk of total fractures by 42%.
 This was not statistically significant because of the small number of fractures in this subgroup.
 There was no evidence of an interaction between treatment and race/ethnicity.